mxjp/gluon/docs/introduction.md

 		{/*
-			Using the value directly is not reactive because gluon has no way of re-evaluating the expression:
+			Using the value directly is not reactive because rvx has no way of re-evaluating the expression:
 		*/}
 		Initial count: {count.value}
 	</>